michael-johnson/git-me-hooked/README.md

 ## Limitations

 * It is not possible to use `git-me-hooked` in conjunction with git hooks not executed by `git-me-hooked`.
 Any existing git hooks are backed up on `init` and are restored on `uninstall`.
-* Currently the only supported hook types are `pre-commit`, `commit-msg`, and `pre-push`.
-More will be added as development continues.

 ## Configuration